Brian-MT-Nguyen/Brian-MT-Nguyen/README.md

 - ⚡ Fun fact: ...
 -->

 👋 Hey!
-My name is Brian Nguyen and I'm a student at UC Santa Cruz majoring in Computer Science.
+My name is Brian Nguyen and I'm a student at UC Santa Cruz majoring in Computer Science.<br />
-🌱 I'm currently learning and am interested in computer science, programming, and game development.
+🌱 I'm currently learning and am interested in computer science, programming, and game development.<br />
-📫 How to reach me: Contact or reach me at bnguy118@ucsc.edu.
+📫 How to reach me: Contact or reach me at bnguy118@ucsc.edu.<br />
 😄 Pronouns: He/Him